mainsail-crew/MainsailOS/src/modules/net/filesystem/boot/WiFi-README.txt

 ###############

-Due to changes in Raspberry Pi OS, which is OS_NAME is based on, there is no longer a OS_NAME-wpa-supplicant.txt available.
+Due to changes in Raspberry Pi OS, which OS_NAME is based on, there is no longer a OS_NAME-wpa-supplicant.txt available.

 How do I setup a (new) network on my Pi ?